daisugiland/daisugi/packages/kado/README.md

 If you feel that any of the following requirements is close to your demand, feel free to use this library, otherwise there are many other good IoC libraries out there such as [di-ninja](https://github.com/di-ninja/di-ninja) or [tsyringe](https://github.com/microsoft/tsyringe), among many others that you can use.

-- ✔️ Should allow to create multiple instances of the container, and not share the state globally (useful when multiple packages are using it, or in monorepo).
+- ✔️ Should allow to create multiple instances of the container, and not share the state globally (useful when multiple packages are using it, or for monorepo).
 - ✔️ The DI configuration must be abstracted from the base code, and must be able to be easily ported (Composition Root).
 - ✔️ Dependencies must be able easily decorated (useful to add telemetry, debug ...).
 - ✔️ Avoid use of decorators by annotations (see [style guide](https://github.com/daisugiland/javascript-style-guide)).